mauceano/scripts/dmaas/SQL/restoreSQLDBs_DMaaS/README.md

 This script restores one or more (or all) databases from the specified SQL server (not including the system databases unless specified).

-`Note:` This script is to be used in Cohesity Backup as a Service only (DMaaS), it is not suitable for Cohesity Clusters.
+`Note:` This script is to be used in Cohesity Backup as a Service only (DMaaS), it is not suitable for Self-Managed Cohesity clusters.

 ## Tributes & Thanks

-This script is a highly modified version of Brian Seltzer's Cohesity Clusters version, restoreSQLv2.
+This script is a highly modified version of Brian Seltzer's "restoreSQLv2.ps1" (Self-Managed clusters version)

 ## Warning